Dunning-Hotopp-Lab/Direct_RNA_Sequencing/README.md

                         transcripts that exceed this ratio.
   -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
                         Prefix of the output files to save results to.
-The script will append .bed and .gff3 to the filenames --candidates_only     If enabled, skip the linear-model fitting step for the candidate transcripts and print out the candidate transcripts only
-  -v, --verbose         If enabled, print detailed step progress.
+The script will append .bed and .gff3 to the filenames --candidates_only     If enabled, skip the candidate transcript-filtering step and print out the candidate transcripts only -v, --verbose         If enabled, print detailed step progress.

 --reads_bed file uses the first 6 standard BED columns (chr, start, end, name, score, strand)